evenmillz/r-challenges/README.md

 # R Challenge Series — Even Richardson

 This repository contains 5 required challenge submissions from my R programming track.
-Each challenge is symbolic, personal, and connects code with deeper meaning — especially during my journey into fatherhood and growth.
+Each challenge is symbolic, personal, and connects code with deeper meaning, especially during my journey into fatherhood and growth.

 ---